-Rivers without Boundaries Coalition continues documenting and analyzing transboundary basins of Dauria.
-New report is focusing on water resources management in Kherlen\Kelulun River transboundary basin to promote climate adaptation, ecosystem-based river basin management approach, and strategic environmental assessment of development options related in water management in transboundary river basins of Dauria.
+Rivers without Boundaries Coalition continues documenting and analyzing transboundary basins of Dauria not well known by the international community.
+New report is focusing on water resources management in Kherlen\Kelulun River transboundary basin to promote climate adaptation, ecosystem-based river basin management approach, strategic environmental assessment of development options related in water management in transboundary river basins of Dauria.
 Kherlen was selected as extreme example of discrepancy between development plans, ecosystem health requirements and cyclical availability of water resources.
-This Report provides detailed guidance on contents and process of the independent assessment of "Kherlen -Gobi Water Transfer Project".
-We hope that our recommendations will be taken into consideration by water managers, policy-makers and research community in all transboundary basins of Dauria.
+Report shows that even in comparison with adjacent Ulz and Khalkh transboundary basin, the Kherlen has more acute and immediate water management and ecosystem conservation problems.
+Recommendations presented in the report are relevant to integrated river basin management in other river basins of Dauria.